BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 pack is the same as before (including handling heterogenous types).
 As the fold expression operand is only a cast-expression we need an extra set of parentheses around the for.

-By definition there must always be a parenthesis around the entire fold expression (for unknown reasons).
+By definition there must always be a parenthesis around the entire fold expression.

 Tuple relational operators